 Please do not give your child any other types of drinks.

-When should my child stop eating and drinking before their surgery or procedure?
+When should my baby or child stop eating and drinking before their surgery or procedure?

-Following the fasting instructions will not only ensure your child is safe to have an anaesthetic (go to sleep) for the procedure, but it will also help to reduce the time they need to fast.
+Following the fasting instructions will not only ensure your child is safe to have an anaesthetic for the procedure, but it will also help to reduce the time they need to fast.

 Please note: